 Arlingtoncardinal.com is also designed for broadband speed connections.
 Clicking on a tag or gathering search results may render the listing of all pages with some delay, especially if pages contain many embedded Google maps or flash objects.
 Single posts or articles usually load quickly with a broadband connection (3 Mbps and above).
 Search results and tag results with multiple returns render quickly at speeds of 15 Mbps and above.
 The rendering is ‘livable’ at 5 Mbps.
 At 3 Mbps and lower, you will probably want to have something else to do while you wait.

-For mobile device users a solutions is coming soon for devices that cannot display the dropdown naviagtion menus at the top of the screen.
+For mobile device users a solution is coming soon for devices that cannot display the dropdown navigation menus at the top of the screen.

 Internet Explorer users may have issues with the display of embedded Google maps.
 Sometimes the map just shows up as a gray box.
 If you right-click and refresh, you will usually be able to see the map.